 In her spare time, Sue enjoys reading, hiking and kayaking with her dog, gardening, hanging out with her daughter and visiting her grandson.

-When Melody has free time she enjoys camping, kayaking, and spending time with her friends and family.
+When not working, Missy enjoys camping, crafting and spending time with her husband and granddaughters.

-Carrie has worked in the human services field for the past 15 years and serves as the Behavior Support Supervisor at Croyle-Nielsen Therapeutic Associates.
+Carrie has worked in the human services field since 2003 and serves as the Behavior Support Supervisor at Croyle-Nielsen Therapeutic Associates.
 She graduated from North Star School District and went on to earn a B.A. in sociology from the University of Pittsburgh at Johnstown.
 Throughout her career, Carrie has devoted her focus to helping youth and their families in various roles including a drug/alcohol rehabilitation counselor, a mental health worker at a partial hospitalization program, and a therapeutic staff support.

 In 2015, Carrie continued her education and earned a M.A. in human services counseling (marriage and family).
 After receiving her master’s degree, she became a Licensed Behavioral Specialist under the Pennsylvania State Board of Medicine and worked as a behavior specialist consultant and mobile therapist.